XpiritBV/GABC2018_HandsOnLabs/Cosmos/readme.md

 15. Deployment -> Monitor.
 The copy action will take approx 7 minutes and should copy 39219 complaint records into Cosmos DB.
 16. Go to the Cosmos DB instance and navigate to the complaints collection.
 Create a SQL query to find the complaint records which correspond to a murder on 29th Jan 2014.
 In the next step you will create an Azure Function that can retrieve this data through an HTTP endpoint.

-How many murders were committed on 29th Jan 2014?

 ### Step 1.3.
 Creating an Azure Function to return complaint data

 1. Use the Azure portal to create a Function App on a consumption plan.